JaredJoss/mase/labs/lab_1.md

 ./ch test jsc-medium jsc --load ../mase_output/jsc-medium_classification_jsc_2024-01-24/software/training_ckpts/best.ckpt --load-type pl
 ```

-Figure 7 below shos the results of the testing.
+Figure 7 below shows the results of the testing.
 It is evident that this network achieved an accuracy of 72.30%.

 ![Alt text](image.png)
 **Figure 7** - Test accuracy of custom network

+Furthermore, the network is tested againt the Tiny network in order to fully evaluate it.